harness/developer-hub/docs/continuous-delivery/x-platform-cd-features/sequential-and-parallel-deployments.md

 sidebar_position: 300
 ---

-Pipelines can be executed with multiple Services and Environments.
-These Services and Environments are combined into a Service & Environment (infrastructure) in a stage for execution.
+Pipelines can be executed with multiple services and environments.
+These services and environments are combined into a service & environment (infrastructure) in a stage for execution.

 ### Execution Sequence

 Users can configure the sequence of deployment as Sequential or Parallel.

 When you click on **Deploy multiple Services** you see an option for **Deploy Services in Parallel?**.
-When you check that it will allow you to deploy your services parallelly.
+When you check that it will allow you to deploy your services in parallel.

 ![](./static/service_parallel.png)

 :::important note
-By default, the execution sequence is the parallel deployment for Services.
+By default, the execution sequence is parallel deployment for services.
 :::

 When you click on **Deploy to multiple Environments or Infrastructures** you see an option for **Deploy to Environments or Infrastructures in parallel?**.
-When you check that it will allow you to deploy your infrastructure and environment parallelly.
+When you check that it will allow you to deploy your infrastructure and environment in parallel.

 ![](./static/environment_infrastructure.png)

-### Expected Scenario
+### Expected Scenarios

-1. Sequential Deployment in Multi Services and Sequential Multi-Infrastructure
+#### Sequential Deployment in Multi Services and Sequential Multi-Infrastructure

 For example: